 - 11 miles (2,362 ft)

-After resting up we decided to do Lake of the Hanging Glacier the next day.
-We almost skipped it because it was much further away from the new condo instead of the one we originally booked.
-We decided to go ahead and make the extra drive since we really didn’t have anything else planned for the day.
+The beginning of this one was interesting.
 Scott loaded the address into his phone and we went on our way.
 We knew the road was a forest service road but we ended up going down the wrong one for about 20 minutes (thanks Apple Maps!) which really put us about 40 minutes behind since we had to turn around!
-We thought about skipping the hike again at this point but the biker that we asked for directions told us that the hike and the valley was beautiful and worth exploring so on we went!
+We thought about skipping the hike at this point but the biker that we asked for directions told us that the hike and the valley were beautiful and worth exploring so on we went!

 Beautiful and worth exploring was an understatement!
 This 11-mile hike was unbelievable in many ways.
 We had sun, rain, sleet, and snow all on this one hike.
 I took one of my all-time favorite pictures on this hike also.
 It was just gorgeous.
 The scenery was always changing and just indescribable.
 The hike followed a waterfall, crossing it many times, winded through the forest and meadows up to the glacier.

 We ate at Leo Burrito in Radium, Canada after our hike in Kootenay.
 Scott also played golf at the Greywolf Golf Course in Panorama, British Columbia.
 The golf course was AMAZING if you are looking for one too. 🙂

 - How to Get in Shape for Hiking

 - What to Eat While Hiking

 - What to Wear Hiking in Warm Weather